Hyundai Ioniq 6: Europe

-In November 2022, a First Edition model limited to 2,500 units was available in France, Germany, Netherlands, Norway and United Kingdom.
-All allocations for the model were sold out in less than 24 hours since pre-orders were opened.
-The First Edition model use the Long Range AWD dual-motor powertrain, it features exclusive exterior and interior design elements inspired by the Prophecy concept car.
+In November 2022, a First Edition model, limited to 2,500 units, was available in France, Germany, the Netherlands, Norway, and the United Kingdom.
+All allocations for the model were sold out in less than 24 hours after pre-orders were opened.
+The First Edition model uses the Long Range AWD dual-motor powertrain; it features exclusive exterior and interior design elements inspired by the Prophecy concept car.
 Sales of the regular Ioniq 6 line-up commenced in Europe during the first quarter of 2023.

 North America

 The Ioniq 6 was released in the North American market in February 2023.
-In the U.S, it comes in SE, SEL and Limited trim levels.
-In Canada, it comes in a sole Preferred trim, it is available with the Ultimate package for the AWD dual-motor model.
+In the U.S., it comes in SE, SEL and Limited trim levels.
+In Canada, it comes in a sole Preferred trim; it is available with the Ultimate package for the AWD dual-motor model.
 It is available with either Standard Range (only for US) and Long Range powertrains.

-Australasia
+In the 1st quarter of 2026, with the facelifted model, in the U.S. market, the Ioniq 6 N was set to be the only version available.

+In March of the same year, the standard Ioniq 6 would be discontinued in the U.S. market after the 2025 model year due to low sales and import U.S tariffs.
+However, the N trim would still be sold in limited numbers.
+In Canada, the facelifted non-N Ioniq 6 is set to go on sale as a 2027 model, after taking a hiatus for the 2026 model year.

+Oceania

 Australia

 The Ioniq 6 was launched in Australia on 8 February 2023, in three trim levels: Dynamiq, Techniq and Epiq.
 All variants use the Long Range powertrain.
 In November 2023, the base trim was added, the digital side mirrors became an option (downgraded to standard door mirrors) on the Epiq in response to customer feedback and new powertrain options for the Dynamiq and Techniq trims.

+The Ioniq 6 N was launched in Australia on 4 May 2026, as the second model from the Hyundai N performance sub-brand to be introduced in the Australian market.